 For example, Carnival recently charged $25.99 per person, each way for their shuttle from BWI to the cruise port.
 So a family of four would pay $25.99 each ($104) just to get from the airport to the cruise port.
 Other options like Uber and taxis usually price based on the car, not the number of occupants, making it less expensive.

 Second, cruise transfers are extremely limited.
 In this case, it runs only from the airport to the terminal, and only on the day of sailing.
 So if you come in early or are staying at a hotel in the area, then the cruise line transfer isn’t a viable option.

 If you decide anyway that you would prefer a cruise line transfer, simply contact your cruise company directly to book a reservation.

 Independent Shuttles/Car Services

 If you are traveling with a larger group or want to ride to your cruise in style, then your best bet is likely to look for an independent shuttle van or private car service.
-These providers can offer private service to the port, usually for less per person than a taxi or other service, assuming you have five or more passengers.
+These providers can offer private service to the port, often for less per person than a taxi or other service, assuming you have five or more passengers.
 They can also give you a ride in an upscale car or even a limousine.